 Great targeting enables your team to generate more leads and spend more time closing deals.

+Good data segmentation is a critical first step to ensuring accurate targeting.
 The more relevant your outreach is to the recipient, the more successful your ABM campaigns will be.

 3. Segment Your Customer Database

 We’ve referred to this idea a few times throughout the article, but we should further clarify the benefits of segmenting your customer database.
+Clear knowledge of who your best customers are has benefits for every single part of the company.

-If you sell a digital product you can segment your customer database by behavioral indicators.
+If you sell a digital product, you can segment your customer database by behavioral indicators.
 These can include things like how often users return, their most-used features, how often they buy new credits, when they’re most likely to upgrade their subscription, and so on.

 All these data points provide you with insight into who your key customers are.